KrumpetPirate/AAXtoMP3/README.md

 * The default mode is **chaptered**
 * If you want a mp3 file per chapter do not use the **--single** option.
 * A m3u playlist file will also be created in this instance in the case of **default** chaptered output.
 * **--level** has to be in range 0-9, where 9 is fastest and 0 is highest quality.
+Please note: The quality can **never** become higher than the qualitiy of the original aax file!

 ### Ogg/Opus Encoding
 * Can be done by using the **-o** or **--opus** command line switches
 * The default mode is **chaptered**
 * Opus coded files are stored in the ogg container format for better compatibility.
 * **--level** has to be in range 0-10, where 0 is fastest and 10 is highest quality.
+Please note: The quality can **never** become higher than the qualitiy of the original aax file!

 ### AAC Encoding
 * Can be done by using the **-a** or **--aac** command line switches